European stocks hit by ripple effects from Apple

 LONDON, July 22 European shares dropped on Wednesday, dragged down by tech stocks after Apple Inc's revenue forecast fell short of estimates, as the quarterly earnings season gathered pace in Europe and on Wall Street.

-The STOXX Europe 600 Technology index shed 1.7 percent, with chip designer ARM Holdings among those falling the most.
-ARM fell 6.6 percent after the results from Apple, a major customer, despite posting a 32 percent rise in second-quarter profit.
+The STOXX Europe 600 Technology index shed 1.5 percent, with chip designer Arm Holdings among those falling the most.
+It fell 5.9 percent after the results from Apple, a major customer, despite posting a 32 percent rise in second-quarter profit.

 "Apple is a really big company, and having disappointed a little bit on the sales side of things, does tend to reverberate around the world in technology stocks," said Wouter Sturkenboom, a senior investment strategist at Russell Investments.